gvwilson/thirdbit/fiction/maddy-roo/index.md

 The story spilled out of Maddy and Gumption like paint out of a pair of dropped buckets.
-They'd been walking home—Gumption's home, not Maddy's, but that wasn't important—and they'd gone after some salvage they'd spotted, and they'd yanked a part right off some kind of machine (Maddy fished the circuit board out of her pocket to show everyone) and then a bot had come after them but they knocked it down and its regulator came off and then it didn't have to follow orders and it told them about the attack.
+They'd been walking home—Gumption's home, not Maddy's, but that wasn't important—and they'd gone after some salvage in the river, and then a bot had come after them but they knocked its regulator off so it didn't have to follow orders and it told them about the attack.

-"What in the Makers' name is a 'regulator'?" the mayor grumbled, turning the black box over in her paws and sniffing it before handing it back to Gumption.
+"What in the Makers' name is a 'regulator'?" the mayor grumbled, sniffing the black box they'd given her before handing it back to Gumption.

 "I don't know,"
 Maddy confessed.
-"But it sure acted strange once it was busted.
+"But the bot sure acted strange once it was busted.
 Like it was waking up from a bad dream or something."

-"Hm."
-The ear that the mayor hadn't lost in a long-ago fight twitched.
+"Hm.
-"I never heard anyone say bots could dream.
+I never heard anyone say bots could dream.
-And I never heard of rogues or raiders giving folks any warning that they were coming."
+And I never heard of rogues or raiders giving folks any warning they were coming."
 She looked at Mama Roo.
 "You see this bot of theirs yourself?"

 Mama Roo shook her head.
 "I was at home.
-But they were in a mighty panic when they told me, and I don't think they'd leave salvage without a good reason."
+But they were in a mighty panic when they told me, and I don't think they'd make up a story like this."

 "Hm," the mayor grunted again.
-"All right, I'll get a couple of folk up from their dinners to go have a look."
+"Still sounds like something out of one of those books you both read, but I'll get a couple of folk up from their dinners to go have a look."

 "What?
 No, Mayor Lupus, you gotta warn people.
 You gotta ring the bell!"
 Maddy said desperately.
-The old bell hung on an enormous curlicue hook on the mayor's veranda.
-Generations of village children had whispered to one another that it was made from the plating of a scavenger bot that had lurked beneath Rusty Bridge when there still was a bridge.
-They stopped believing the story when they got older, not knowing that it was true.

 "Nope," the mayor said.
-She cut Maddy and Gumption off with a single sharp wave of her paw.
+She cut Maddy off with a single sharp wave of her paw.
 "I'm not saying I don't believe you, but I want to know what I'm howling about before I start to howl.
 Now you all stay right here while I go ruin the Ox brothers' dinner."

-Crestfallen,
+The mayor stumped away,
-Maddy watched the mayor stump away, her cane and artificial leg going *whirr-thump*, *whirr-thump*.
+her cane and artificial leg going *whirr-thump*, *whirr-thump*.
-"She doesn't believe us."
+"She doesn't believe you,"
+Sindy said,
+crestfallen.

 "Nope," Gumption agreed,
 setting the boxy regulator down on the porch steps with a sigh.